Permission Letter to Use Library (Sample Letters & Examples)

 Conclusion

 You can end the letter by restating its purpose and providing a quick summary of the key points discussed throughout the letter and include a call-to-action statement.
 Finally, provide an appropriate sign-off such as “sincerely, yours truly, regards,” and your signature and personal information.
-However, providing your personal information underneath your signature is only essential if you had not included the sender’s address in the header of the letter.
+However, providing your personal information underneath your signature is only essential if you have not included the sender’s address in the header of the letter.

 When writing a letter seeking approval to use a library, there are certain details that you must incorporate in the letter to make it more effective in achieving your purpose.